jiaohehu/NPreview/DOC-diagram.md

 ## Known problems

   - The arrow head in HTML is done using <marker> element.
 And for SVG 1.1 the limitation is that its coloring and filling is not changed to the line element it attaches to.
 It is a browser problem and currently there is no fix.

   - For SVG we *had* to make a choice to either show a plaintext, using <text>
     element or math text  using <svg> element, there is currently a lot of grief as prevously we were freely mixing normal and math text as this was not a problem for MetaPost, as it supports TeX text between btex and etex constructs.
-But for us following is a problem for SVG.

-      label {See the angle ``\alpha``} (1,2)
+However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into
+    <text> SVG element, and there is no way to correctly position
+    the SVG text if it is to appear in the middle of a <text> element.

   - The generation of font-size is always done to convert a user unit to pt.

   - It has been observed that for MP generation if the symbol were part of a math such as between \( and \), then it appears smaller than those that are not.

   - The text-aligmnents are default to 'urt' and not 'centered', thus we need to ensure previous auto choices of text alignment which asssumes the center are now being shown as 'urt' and thus we need to make some adjustments where necessary.

   - Need to make the aligment of objects consistant.
 By default labels are aligned at the center, crate and basket and apples are aligned at the center, but rect, trapezoid, rhombus, and parallelgram are aligned at the lower left corner.
 Need to change is so that besides text, other objects are by default aligned at the lower-left corner.

   - For shapes such as apple, brick and radical cannot be scaled, although the radical has a configuration option.
 We need to create a scale factor for each of the shape.
 Even though each shape has a natural size, but we should also be able to specify a scaling factor to allow it to enlarge or shrink beyond its natural size.

   - When mathtext is generated for the label, since the font size is always set at 12-pt, which makes the text look big.
 The problem has been corrected by shrinking the size of the SVG.

   - It is not currently possible to specify multiple line segments such that the line drawing is to terminate at one point and restart at another.
     The newly proposed form of @(5,6) is to make it possible to "move a point" to a new position so that the last point becomes the "last point of a polyline" and the new moved point is the "first point of a new polyline".

   - Note that for MetaPost translation, it is very sensitive to backslashes.
     Even for texts that exists in comments, if a backslash is encountered that is not followed by another backslash, it is processed as a backslash sequence for which, it will consume a brace which will likely cause an unmatched brace compile error in LATEX engine.
 For this reason, all texts translated as a comment line are also "escaped".